 Instead of letting the bran go to waste, Biotrem turns it into plates and bowls without any additional compounds.
 The technology is based on chemical composition and physical properties specific to wheat bran.
 The bran is pressed into shape and baked in one production cycle, without the need of any additives, aside from a little water.
 One tonne of wheat bran produces up to 10,000 units.

-The edible tablewear, consisting of plates, bowls, and cutlery, can be used to serve both hot and cold food.
+The edible tableware, consisting of plates, bowls, and cutlery, can be used to serve both hot and cold food.
 Aside from being edible, the plates and bowls can be used in classic and microwave ovens.
 Under correct circumstances, the products can be stored for at least 3 years.
-After use, the tablewear decomposes in 30 days.
+After use, the tableware decomposes in 30 days.

 The products are manufactured in accordance with the industrial hygienic standards based on the EU regulations and according to the BRC food production quality standard.

-Want to match your edible tablewear with edible cups?
+Want to match your edible tableware with edible cups?
 Click here.